kkensuke/myjb/_sources/programming/alias.md

 	gh repo create --private --source=. --push'
 }
 ```
-you need to install GiHub CLI
+You need to install GitHub CLI

 ## Related to Python
 ```